JeffreyAguilar/Round-Robin-Simulation/README.md

 # Round Robin CPU Scheduling Project

 The program is used to generate a schedule of processes.
-The processes are stored in a plaintext file.
+The processes are stored in a plaintext CSV file.
 The program accepts two parameters.
 The first parameter is the path of the processes file.
 The second parameter is the time quantum.